LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure 4.
 Four rotation hypotheses
 </p>

-We provide 2 contributions to get robust result:
+To increase the robustness of our correspondences, we do the following:

-(1) We introduce tiling scheme and rotation hypotheses to improve the matching performance, as SuperGlue provides unsatisfactory result on large images and it is not invariant to rotations larger than 45◦.
+(1) We introduce a tiling scheme and rotation hypotheses.
+The classical SuperGlue provides unsatisfactory result when applied to large images and it is not invariant to rotations larger than 45◦.

-(2) We choose matching DSMs instead of original RGB images for the following merits:
+(2) We choose matching DSMs instead of original RGB images, and it is motivated by several merits:
 * Redundancy caused by the forward and side overlapping areas is removed;
 * It implicitly enables a follow-up search for globally consistent inliers;
 * It decreases the combinatorial complexity caused by rotation ambiguity;
 * Even under important scene changes, DSMs generally provide stable information over time.

-We also considered using orthophotos, however, fewer matches are found because the scene radiometry change is more pronounced than the 3D landscape change.

-We display an example to show how our tiling scheme improved the performance of SuperGlue, as well as the comparison between orthophotos and DSMs:
+We also considered using orthophotos for the rough co-registration stage.
+Experiments have demonstrated that fewer matches can be retrieved.
+This is due to the fact that the scene's radiometry changes are more pronounced than the 3D landscape's evolution.
+Figure 5 presents a comparison of feature matching performed on RGB images and DSMs (more inliers in DSMs).
+It also shows the effectiveness of our strategy (SuperGlue combined with tiling scheme, followed by RANSAC) compared to the traditional SuperGlue.

 |(a) Multi-epoch orthophoto pair|(b) Multi-epoch DSM pair|
 |-|-|